 1. Koro Sensei (Ansatsu Kyoushitsu)

-I think we can rearrange all of the previous characters into whatever we like.
-But there is no denying that Koro Sensei deserves to be the number one for everything he has done to his students.
+There is no denying that Koro Sensei deserves to be the number one for everything he has done to his students.